The marketplace where new means new, but used means…well, many other things!

 Easy!
 You have to go through what is called a “refurbishment process.”
 You need to run at least one diagnostic test by a professional, replace faulty parts, clean up the product and even repackage if possible.

-Depending on which “used” category your items belong to, they must include all the accessories that certified refurbished products on Amazon Renewed program are required to have.
+Depending on which “used” category your items belong to, they must include all the accessories that certified refurbished products on the Amazon Renewed program are required to have.

 Can Any Seller Sell on Amazon Renewed?